vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/customize/layout.md

   - `default`: 404 content slot

-- Slide (Only available when presentation is enabled)
+- Slide (Only available when reveal.js is enabled)
 - BlogCategory (Only available when blog is enabled)
 - BlogHome (Only available when blog is enabled)
 - BlogType (Only available when blog is enabled)